heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 | `getOutputStream()` | Gets the output stream of a socket |
 | `close()`           | Closes a socket                    |

-### Client structure and functions
+### Client workflow and methods

+In order to create a client, the following workflow is followed:

-1. Create a socket (class `Socket`)
+> 1. Create a socket (class `Socket`)
-2. Connect the socket to an IP address and a port number
+> 2. Connect the socket to an IP address and a port number
-3. Read and write data from/to the socket
+> 3. Read and write data from/to the socket
-4. Flush and close the socket
+> 4. Flush and close the socket

+The available methods are the following:

 | Operation   | Description                                          |
 | ----------- | ---------------------------------------------------- |
 | `connect()` | Connects a socket to an IP address and a port number |

-### Server structure and functions
+### Server structure and methods

+In order to create a server, the following workflow is followed:

-1. Create a socket (class `ServerSocket`)
+> 1. Create a socket (class `ServerSocket`)
-2. Bind the socket to an IP address and a port number
+> 2. Bind the socket to an IP address and a port number
-3. Listen for incoming connections
+> 3. Listen for incoming connections
-4. Loop
+> 4. Loop
-   1. Accept an incoming connection - creates a new socket (class `Socket`) on a random port number
+>    1. Accept an incoming connection - creates a new socket (class `Socket`) on
+>       a random port number
-   2. Read and write data from/to the socket
+>    2. Read and write data from/to the socket
-   3. Flush and close the socket
+>    3. Flush and close the socket
-5. Close the socket (`ServerSocket`)
+> 5. Close the socket (`ServerSocket`)

+The available methods are the following:

 | Operation  | Description                                       |
 | ---------- | ------------------------------------------------- |